rajiv256/rajiv256.github.io/_posts/2025-05-13-listening-to-music-while-reading.md

 - Listen to music that doesn't contain words -- it reduces the cognitive load.
 - Listen to music you are familiar with -- that way new connections need not be formed.
-- Listen to music not in the language you are unfamiliar with -- can't learn it if you can't understand it.
+- Listen to music not in the language you are not familiar with -- can't learn it if you can't understand it.

 These are my three hastily compiled rules.
 But you gotta do what you gotta do!